ilovepixelart/ts-migrate-mongoose/examples/programmatic-usage/README.md

 import Migrator from 'ts-migrate-mongoose'

 // Define all your variables
-const migrationsDir = '/path/to/migrations/'
-const templatePath
-const dbUrl = 'mongodb://localhost/db'
 const collection = 'myMigrations' const autosync = true

 const migrator = new Migrator({
-  migrationsPath:  migrationsDir, // Path to migrations directory
+  // Path to migrations directory, default is ./migrations
+  migrationsPath:  '/path/to/migrations/',
-  templatePath: templatePath, // The template to use when creating migrations needs up and down functions exposed
+  // The template to use when creating migrations needs up and down functions exposed
-  connectionString: dbUrl, // mongo url
+  // No need to specify unless you want to use a custom template
+  templatePath: '/path/to/template.ts',
+  // MongoDB connection string URI
+  uri: 'mongodb://localhost/my-db',
-  collection:  collection, // collection name to use for migrations (defaults to 'migrations')
+  // Collection name to use for migrations (defaults to 'migrations')
+  collection: 'migrations',
-  autosync: autosync // if making a CLI app, set this to false to prompt the user, otherwise true });
+  // Ff making a CLI app, set this to false to prompt the user, otherwise true
+  autosync: true
+});

-const migrationName = 'my-migration';
+const migrationName = 'my-migration-name';

 // Create a new migration
 await migrator.create(migrationName).then(() => {
   console.log(`Migration created.
-Run `+ `mongoose-migrate up ${migrationName}`.cyan + ` to apply the migration.`);
+Run `+ `migrate up ${migrationName}`.cyan + ` to apply the migration`);
 });

 // Migrate Up